andreashlarsen/Shape2SAS/README.md

 python shape2sas.py --subunit_type cylinder --dimension "50, 300" --model_name cylinder
 open plot.png points_cylinder.png
 ```
-Figure [1](#example1) shows an illustration of the model and simulated SAXS with noise from the simulation.

 <p align="center" id="example1">
   <img src="examples/cylinder_plot.png" style="width: 100%;" />
 </p>
-*Figure 1: Shape2SAS simulation showing the "side" and "bottom" of the cylinder model and simulated SAXS with noise.*
+ *Example 1: Shape2SAS simulation showing the "side" and "bottom" of the cylinder model and simulated SAXS with noise.*

 ### Example 2: Multiple subunits in one model
 A model can be built of several subunits.
 For example, a dumbbell can be generated with three subunits: two spheres with radius $R = 25$ displaced from the origin by $[0, 0, \pm50]$, and one cylinder with $R = 10$ and length $l=100$, aligned along the z axis: